FAQs on How to Use Google Search Console

 This information is valuable for when you want to see and analyze ranking fluctuations.
 It is also an easy way to spot any changes that might have occurred due to algorithm updates.

-Here are step-by-step SEO instructions to observe average position data in Google Search Console.
+Step-by-step SEO instructions to observe average position data in Google Search Console

 Here you will see the average position of the top 50 queries used to reach your site.